 For these men, the risks and possible side effects of surgery, radiation therapy, or hormonal therapy may outweigh the possible benefits.
 Doctors monitor these patients with regular check-ups.
 If symptoms appear or get worse, the doctor may recommend active treatment.

 Surgery is used to remove the cancer.
 It is a common treatment for early stage prostate cancer.
-The surgeon may remove the entire prostate with a type of surgery called radical prostatectomy or, in a few cases, remove only part of it.
+The surgeon may remove the entire prostate with a type of surgery called radical prostatectomy or, in some cases, remove only part of it.

 Sometimes the surgeon will also remove nearby lymph nodes.
 Side effects of the operation may include lack of sexual function or impotence, or problems holding urine or incontinence.